N0-man/typescript-njs/README.md

 # When typescript meets NGINX 🧨

-> This is what happens with NGINX when you have more sophisticated requirements before routing or load balancing e.g. simple bot protection, cookie validation, header based custom routing etc
+> This is how NGINX reacts when you have more sophisticated routing or load balancing requirements e.g. simple bot protection, cookie validation, header based custom routing etc

 ![](https://media.giphy.com/media/CObaaVoCUZyiqCNKoG/giphy.gif)